NorthStarUAS/props-legacy/README.md

 This approach to sharing data between program modules is a bit unique.
-But consider the alternatives: many applications grow their inter-module communication ad-hoc as the code evolves and some of the interfaces can become inconsistant or awkward as real world data gets incrementally shoved into existing C++ class api's.
+But consider the alternatives: many applications grow their inter-module communication ad-hoc as the code evolves and some of the interfaces can become inconsistent or awkward as real world data gets incrementally shoved into existing C++ class api's.
 The result of the ideological approach is often messy and clunky.